LuigiSigillo/ShipinSight/README.md

-### Citation
+### Cite
-If our work is useful for your research, please consider citing:
+Please cite our work if you found it useful:
 ```
 @misc{sigillo2024ship,
       title={Ship in Sight: Diffusion Models for Ship-Image Super Resolution},